K1rakishou/Kuroba-Experimental/README.md

 ### What are the new features that are currently being worked on or already implemented?
 Things to do before first beta version:

-- [x] New technological stack (Kotlin, RxJava/Coroutines, Room etc).
+~- [x] New technological stack (Kotlin, RxJava/Coroutines, Room etc).~

-- [x] On demand content loading (includes prefetching, youtube videos titles and durations fetching, inlined files size fetching etc).
+~- [x] On demand content loading (includes prefetching, youtube videos titles and durations fetching, inlined files size fetching etc).~

-- [x] Third-party archives support.
-Ability to restore deleted posts/images from third-party archives (4chan only), redirect to archives when a thread is deleted, ability to open any thread by it's id (and get automatically redirected to archive if the thread is deleted)
+~- [x] Third-party archives support.
+Ability to restore deleted posts/images from third-party archives (4chan only), redirect to archives when a thread is deleted, ability to open any thread by it's id (and get automatically redirected to archive if the thread is deleted)~

-- [x] New thread navigation (tabs).
+~- [x] New thread navigation (tabs).~

-- [x] New in-app navigation (bottom nav bar).
+~- [x] New in-app navigation (bottom nav bar).~

-- [x] New bookmarks (they were fully rewritten from scratch, now use way less memory, don't use wakelocks, show separate notifications per thread (and notifications can be swiped away).
+~- [x] New bookmarks (they were fully rewritten from scratch, now use way less memory, don't use wakelocks, show separate notifications per thread (and notifications can be swiped away).~

-- [x] Lots of other tiny improvements.
+~- [x] Lots of other tiny improvements.~

-- [x] Edge-to-edge theme support.
+~- [x] Edge-to-edge theme support.~

-- [x] New database.
+~- [x] New database.~

 Things to do before first release:
 - [ ] New navigation code.
 Use Conductor instead of the home-made controllers (the code should become cleaner, also this is a great